 The Free National Movement, or FNM, won 35 of 39 parliamentary seats the 2017 elections, which Prime Minister Hubert Minnis has interpreted as a strong mandate to improve transparency and enact reforms.

-“I think the country as a whole was just ready for a change, and ready to do things differently,” said Ms. Armbrister-Rolle, who headed up a youth wing of the party after returning from her university studies in Canada a few years ago.
+“I think the country as a whole was just ready for a change, and ready to do things differently,” said Mrs. Armbrister-Rolle, who was an active youth member of the party after returning from her university studies in Canada a few years ago.

-She later led fundraising for the Bahamas National Trust, the nonprofit that manages public lands in the country.
-That gave her an appreciation for the vast, diverse landscapes and ecosystems of the country — including those that host the national bird, the West Indian flamingo.
+She later led fundraising for the Bahamas National Trust, the nonprofit that manages national parks in the country.
+That gave her an appreciation for its vast, diverse landscapes and ecosystems — including those that host the national bird, the West Indian flamingo.

 Still, it’s “economic diversity” that the new administration wants, and that means chances for exchanges with the U.S. in agriculture, energy and other key sectors for Atlanta like information technology and film, she said.

-“Our country is a very small country but growing, and we have not yet really explored yet what we can do in the Bahamas in agriculture, sustainability and being able to feed our own population,” the consul general said.
+“Our country is a very small country but growing, and we have not yet really explored yet what we can do in the Bahamas in agriculture, sustainability and feeding our own population,” the consul general said.

-“If that airport closes down, or if our ports of entry close down, we have a serious natural disaster on our hands,” Ms. Armbrister-Rolle added.
+“If that airport closes down, or if our ports of entry close down, we’d have a serious natural disaster on our hands,” Mrs. Armbrister-Rolle added.

-The government has pinpointed the first islands to be tapped for agricultural growth: Eleuthera, Great Exuma, Abaco, and Andros.
+The Bahamas has many islands that can be tapped for agricultural growth: Grand Bahama Eleuthera, Great Exuma, Abaco, and Andros.

 “As sea levels rise, we disappear, so it’s incumbent on us to do all that we can — even as a small voice in the larger international community,” she said.

-The consulate is set to spearhead a Bahamas investment conference in Atlanta in April, and it’s already weighing the idea of a trade mission later this year.
+The consulate is set to spearhead a Bahamas investment conference in Atlanta in September, and it’s already weighing the idea of taking part in two trade missions later this year.